-1. All live animals are treated humanely by the standards of the protected animals under the Animal Welfare Act; including humane and reasonable handling of the animals, adequate shelter from weather and temperature extremes, proper ventilation, proper sanitation, and adequate veterinary care is provided if needed.
+1. All live animals are treated humanely by the standards of the protected animals under the Animal Welfare Act; including humane and reasonable handling of the animals, adequate shelter from weather and temperature extremes, proper ventilation, proper sanitation, and appropriate veterinary care is provided if needed.

 A. Found insects are photographed and returned to their proper habitat in no less than 24 hours.